IIE Lean Division Student Paper Competition

 Three awards may be given upon recommendation of the selection committee.
-The winners must present their papers in the ISERC Lean Systems Track at the IIE Annual Conference & Expo 2015, May 30 - June 2 in Nashville, Tennessee.
+The winners must present their papers in the ISERC Lean Systems Track at the IIE Annual Conference & Expo 2015, May 30 - June 2 in Nashville, Tenn.
 All authors will receive a certificate stating place awarded.
 There will be reserved seating at the Honors & Awards Banquet for the lead author first place winner.
 The names will not be announced on Monday evening.
 The names will be announced before the Tuesday morning keynote address.
 Their names will be on the scrolling Powerpoint Monday and Tuesday mornings as people enter the ballroom for the keynote speakers.
 The first place winner paper will be included in the Honors & Awards Banquet Program.
-The lead authors of the first-, second- and third-place papers will receive the following awards, which they may share with any co-authors at their discretion:

 - The applicant must be a full time student at the time of submission

 - Research must have been conducted while the applicant was a student

 - The paper must present original research results

 - The paper must not have won or been considered for an award in another competition